 But wait, there’s more: due to “a quirk in the game” as one walkthrough puts it, the dragon you choose actually changes the MAGI available on the course!
 It’s practically a glitch because it doesn’t seem like there’s a reason it could happen by design, and yet… I can’t imagine how it could have happened by accident!

 Not knowing any of these details at the time, Kyle picked the 800 GP dragon (second-fastest).
 Arguably, second-slowest would have been better, since it would have changed the MAGI to give us an extra Mana MAGI for Liz, but we didn’t know about the glitch/trick at the time.
 Having picked the second-fastest dragon, we were only able to skip the first midboss, leaving us to fight a pack of giant turtles, Medusae, and of course the final set of enemies.
 The final obstacle was a group of Watchers, which were the big brothers of Rei’s faulty Big Eye form.
 Unlike the useless Big Eye, these were incredibly dangerous, able to vaporize the party with a Mana-based move called Beam.
-Technically, Beam was not that powerful an attack, but it just goes to show how little Mana defence between KilB and Kyle actually had!
+Technically, Beam was not that powerful an attack, but it just goes to show how little Mana defence we had between KilB and Kyle!

 Still, Liz and Rei survived and Apollo congratulated us at the end, followed by a long pause and then a very reluctant laugh.
 As Kyle put it: “He’s not really helping in the ‘Getting me to not want to kill him’ books,” and later the, “not being an evil God books.”
 Yes, friends, I’m afraid the addiction may have returned.
 During the Mega Man Marathon, we aggressively pursued the Robot Masters until we had killed every last one of them.
 Then we tried to kill the Mavericks, though were still plenty to go at the time of writing (nowadays, the only surviving Mavericks in the Mega Man Marathon are Mega Man Zero bosses).
 But for now: we have now become overeager Godslayers.